 For the purposes of section 18 of the Act, the specified day in relation to these regulations is 1 July 2018.

+9 The Transport Regulations Amendment (Fees and Charges) Regulations 2019 r.
+6 reads as follows:

+6. Specified day

+For the purposes of the Road Traffic (Vehicles) Act 2012 section 18, the specified day in relation to this Division is 1 July 2019.